fvanderbiest/docker-volume-git-backup/README.md

 Internally, we're using `inotifywait` to watch the file.

 When change is detected, the script performs the commit and optionally pushes to a remote repository.

+At startup, if a remote repository is configured a clone of this repository is done in the volume.
+If volume is not empty, you will need to set FORCE_CLONE var to 'yes' to force a cleanup of the volume.
+If the volume is already verionned (contains a `.git` folder) then git remote is updated and local repository is updated to the last commit of configured branch.

 Example usage:
 ```yaml